Living Wage

 National Living Wage

-In April 2016 the government introduced a higher statutory minimum wage rate for all staff over 25 years of age called the ‘national living wage’.
-In 2021, this was lowered to over-23 year olds.
+In 2016 the government introduced a higher statutory minimum wage rate for all staff over 25 years of age called the ‘national living wage’.
+The national living wage now applies to people over 21.

 Guidance for employees

-There are around 90 organisations who are based or operate in the Greater Cambridge area that are accredited Real Living wage employers.
+More than 75 organisations who are based in Cambridge are accredited Real Living wage employers.

 You can see all accredited employers in Cambridge on the Living Wage Foundation’s employer map.